bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Eventually the trees began to disappear.
 At 2300 m we passed the highest ski tracks.
 At 2400 m we removed our snowshoes and started hiking up the mostly bare, rocky ridge.

 As we climbed, the ridge became narrow, rugged and exposed.
-When we reached a snow-covered section where it was only a couple feet across with a drop on either side Dinah hung back while I carefully crossed.
-I continued on only to be soon confronted by a narrow, exposed ridge buried under snow.
-It was as far as we dared go.
+When we reached a snow-covered section where it was only a couple feet across with a drop on either side, Dinah hung back while I carefully crossed.
+I continued only to be confronted by a narrow, exposed ridge buried under snow.
+It was as far as I dared go.
 We missed reaching the summit by less than 100 vertical metres.

-We spent about half an hour at our turn-around point, and then retraced our steps to where we left the river and walked along the highway back to our car.
+We spent about half an hour at our turn-around point before retracing our steps to where we left the river and walked along the highway back to our car.

 Although we didn’t make the summit, we enjoyed our climb.
 Perhaps one can scramble the last section in the summer, but then he or she would have to climb over the countless number of logs that we snowshoed over!